-The Fund held a 3.59% shareholding (2022: 3.59%) in Industry Super Holdings Pty Ltd (ISH), valued at \$58,354,075 (2022: \$52,694,809), which included a 7.5% minority shareholder discount adopted by the Trustee.
+The Fund held a 3.59% shareholding (2023: 3.59%) in Industry Super Holdings Pty Ltd (ISH), valued at \$74,584,193 (2023: \$58,354,075), which included a 7.5% minority shareholder discount adopted by the Trustee.
+ISH is valued by an independent valuer on a periodic basis.
+The Fund adopts the valuation determined by the independent valuer as the carrying value for this investment.
+For 30 June 2024, the Fund adopted the low point of the valuation range provided by the independent valuer.
 ISH is the holding company for several wholly owned subsidiary companies including IFM Holdings Pty Ltd (IFM), Industry Super Australia Pty Ltd (ISA), The New Daily Pty Ltd and Industry Fund Services Limited (IFS).